maphub-co/maphub-qgis/README.md

 ## Support
 For issues, questions, or feature requests, please visit our [tracker](https://gitlab.com/meteoryPA/maphub-qgis-plugin) or contact us on [Discord](https://discord.gg/ufqVjqpVGw).
 ## License
-This plugin is developed by MapHub (maphub@meteory.eu)
+This plugin is developed by MapHub (maphub@meteory.eu) and is Licensed under a MIT License.